 The President of ICOM is a distinguished representative of the world museum community.
 As head of ICOM, the President is in charge of relations with museum institutions, while also carrying out regular duties in his or her own museum.
 The President ensures the continuity of ICOM’s policy orientations and represents the organisation in situations where an external party is involved.
 He or she delegates management responsibilities to the Director General, who is entrusted with the day-to-day monitoring of ICOM.

-A Doctor of Natural Sciences, Hans-Martin Hinz began his museum career as Advisor for the establishment of new museums for the Ministry of Cultural Affairs in West Berlin, Germany.
+Having achieved a PhD in Natural Sciences, Hans-Martin Hinz began his museum career as Advisor for the establishment of new museums for the Ministry of Cultural Affairs in West Berlin, Germany.

 From 1991 to 2012, Prof. Dr Hinz was a member of the management team (Geschäftsleitung) at the German Historical Museum, where he curated several international exhibitions, organised 90 national and international symposia and authored more than 150 articles.
 He also helped establish several new museums.
 His department was charged with marketing, public relations, event management and national and international representation of the museum.